 If you actually hang them in the shade they’ll last longer, but then they won’t actually be sun catchers!

 I tend to only put natural items in the ornaments because when they melt, everything will fall to the ground and I don’t want small pieces of plastic littering the ground.
-Although, that being said, I had a hard time not wanting to add some glitter!
+I have seen people add glitter, ribbons, and beads and they all look lovely.

 Here’s a photo from Twig and Toadstool who did a variation of this frozen sun catcher craft.
 I really like how they are each a different color.
 Check out their page to learn how their ice sun catchers were made.